getdozer/dozer-docs/docs/cli-reference.md

 ## Self-Hosted Deployment

+`dozer run` does a lot of work for you, and when developing your application, that is very handy!
+When creating a production deployment of you dozer application, you will want to separate these steps to have full control.

-#### `dozer build`
+#### `dozer build [--locked]`
-This command is an essential step preceding deployment.
-During the build process, the current data schema and API configurations are finalized, ensuring that the data contract is consistently stored on disk.
-Each execution of the `dozer build` command results in the automatic creation of a new version, encapsulating the current state of the application.
-Consequently, any modifications to the application, such as changes in SQL leading to alterations in the API schema, necessitate a fresh build and the subsequent generation of a distinct version to capture these updates.
+The first thing that `dozer run` does for you is `build` your application.
+During the build process, the current data schema and API configurations are finalized and several auxiliary files are generated.
+After building, your application's data contract specifying all the inputs, transformations and outputs for all the application's endpoints, is written to the `dozer.lock` file, which you might have noticed appearing next to your `dozer-config.yaml`.
+Before running the application using the `dozer run app` and `dozer run api` commands, make sure you run `dozer build` and that the resulting files (`dozer.lock` and the contents of the `.dozer/` directory) are available to these commands.

+To ensure that your application's data sources or its configuration did not change between developing and deploying, you can add the `--locked` flag to `dozer build` during deployment.
+This will make Dozer check that the built application conforms to the data contract specified in `dozer.lock`.

 #### `dozer run app`
-This command initiates the app component of a Dozer application as an isolated process.
-This component is responsible for establishing connections to data sources and performing real-time data processing tasks.
+`dozer run app` runs the `app` component of the Dozer application built with [`dozer build`].
+This component is responsible for establishing connections to data sources, ingesting the data from them and applying all the data transformations specified in your `dozer-config.yaml`.

 #### `dozer run api`
-This command launches the API component of a Dozer application as an isolated process.
+`dozer run app` runs the `API` component of the Dozer application built with [`dozer build`].
 This component manages the low-latency data store and gRPC services.
-It connects to its corresponding upstream app component to receive and handle processed data in real-time.
+It connects to its corresponding upstream `app` component to receive processed data and serve it to clients through theAPI endpoints defined in `dozer-config.yaml`

 ## Dozer Cloud Deployment

-Coming Soon!
+#### `dozer cloud deploy`
+Deploying to Dozer Cloud is as simple as running the `dozer cloud deploy` command.
+Cloud uses your `dozer.lock` to check that the application you deploy is the application you meant to deploy.
+So, make sure you `dozer build` or `dozer run` your application before deploying.
+If you don't want `dozer cloud` to check your `dozer.lock`, you can run `dozer cloud deploy` with the `--no-lock` flag.

+### Versions
+Every Dozer application deployed to Dozer Cloud has a version, which is specified with the `version` option in `dozer-config.yaml`.
+Dozer Cloud will ensure that you don't accidentally make a breaking change to an already deployed version and will abort the deployment if you do.
+A breaking change is any change that will make current access patterns fail, such as removing an endpoint, changing the primary index or changing the data type of a field in the schema of an API endpoint.
+As such, adding an endpoint and adding fields to existing endpoints are not breaking changes.
+If you do need to make a breaking change to an API, you will need to specify a new `version` for the Dozer application.
+When deploying a new version, the old version will stay up, so any applications that use the old version of the API will continue working.

+[`dozer build`]: #dozer-build---locked